 Proof.
-Let Alice be one of the six people.
+Let a denote one of the six people.
 The proof is by case analysis.
 We consider two cases:

-- Case 1: Alice is friends with at least 3 other people. - Case 2: Alice is a stranger to at least 3 other people.
+- Case 1: a is friends with at least 3 other people. - Case 2: a is a stranger to at least 3 other people.

-One of these two cases must hold: There are 5 people besides Alice, and these are divided into friends of Alice and strangers to Alice.
+One of these two cases must hold: There are 5 people besides a, and these are divided into friends of a and strangers to a.
 The bigger group has at least 3 people.

 Now let's discuss Case 1.
-Let's give the group of people who are friends with Alice a name - call it F for "friends of Alice".
-We consider two subcases:
+Let's give the group of people who are friends with a a name - call it F. We consider two subcases: